natalijaglisovic/SDS-Exam-Group-5/README.md

 ### Applied methods <a name="appmethods"></a>

 <em> Computer-assisted classifier of climate tweets </em>

 Our initial sample consists of more than 600,000 tweets.
 We train a classifier to detect tweets with "climate" content in our large corpus.
 Previous studies have exemplified that choosing a set of keywords for document collection is a near-impossible task for humans to perform.
 As a result, ad hoc keyword selection performed by humans is usually biased and highly unreliable (King et al., 2017).
 Therefore, we have chosen to implement King et al.'s algorithm for computer-assisted keyword suggestions.
 The implementation of the algorithm can be described in the following way: a reference set, R, is defined narrowly using selected keywords from our immersion journal, which we discussed in the netnographic part of our paper.
 We included all tweets including the following words Q_s: {"greennewdeal," "gnd," "climate," "climatecrisis"} in our reference set.
 A total of 8,525 tweets were included in our reference set.
 We define the search set, S,  as all other tweets in our corpus.
 The goal with the classifier is to identify a target set, T, within the search set (T ∈ S), containing documents with new examples of the concept in question.
 The algorithm ranks keywords from the search set by the likely relations to the concept represented by the reference set.
 By human input, we create Q_t, which is intended to retrieve T from S (<em>ibid.</em>).
 Appendix A describes the implementation of the keyword algorithm in detail.
 We classified 11,655 tweets in total as containing climate content.

+<em> hSBM topic modelling </em>

+In order to examine the topics and the coverage of these topics in the climate-related tweets of the Democrats, we use the hSBM for topic detection.
+This model represents the text corpus as a bipartite network consisting of words and documents.
+By implementing community-detection methods, we are able to detect the relevant topics in the text corpus by examining the hierarchical clusters of documents.
+In this analysis, we base our findings on the document groups formed at level one in the hSBM hierarchy.
+Previous studies have demonstrated that the hSBM model outperforms an LDA model in terms of model selection and topic accuracy (Gerlach et al., 2018).
+Further description of the hSBM topic model can be found in Appendix B.

 ## Discussion of preprocessing and analytical choices <a name="disasds"></a>
 The second paragraph text